dtn7/dtn7-rs/README.md

 **Beware: This code as well as the RFC drafts are not yet final and thus might change frequently.**

 I consider this code to be work-in-progress and not finished yet.
-Also the rest and web-socket interface is totally undocumented and unfinished at the moment :)

 ## Installation